excln/BmsONE/docs/readme_en.txt

 If an error like "MSVCP140.dll is missing" occurs on Windows, then please install Visual C++ Redistributable for Visual Studio 2015 at the following URL.
-(Please choose "x86" regardless of your machine.) https://www.microsoft.com/en-us/download/details.aspx?id=48145
+(Please choose "x86" or "x64" matching the version of BmsONE.) https://www.microsoft.com/en-us/download/details.aspx?id=48145

 This software is under development, so the current version lacks some features and often goes wrong.